Type: Package

 Description

-List exported symbols from a package's NAMESPACE.
-Optionally filter by a case-insensitive keyword.
+List exported symbols from a package's NAMESPACE, optionally filtered by a case-insensitive keyword.
 Results are sorted alphabetically.

 Usage